CiaranB1992/AIProject/README.txt

 The Jar file had compiling errors so I did not include one.
 The program runs fine from within eclipse but I am speculating that my eclipse needs updating and am working on it.
 If I get the jar file running i will upload it.
+The Jar file is in the lib folder but will not run on my pc.
+The broken Jar file is called MazeGame.jar

 The game is run by using the GameRunner class after downloading my entire project from github